MichaelRais/DARMa/README.md

 Options Description:
     Init Rule:      This rule indicates where data is loaded from on initialization.
-                    Currently the only accepted value for the demonstrator is "file". file = load data from pipe-delimited text file.
+                    Currently the only accepted value for the demonstrator is: file file = load data from pipe-delimited text file.
                     Future values will be:  file, cold, dbase file = file, cold = without data load, dbase = database, api = api

     Range Rule:     This rule indicates how the data model is sub-divided.
-                    Currently the only accepted value for the demonstrator is "alphanum".
-                        This divides the data model into 36 objects, by both;
+                    Currently the only accepted value for the demonstrator is: alphanum alphanum = Divides the data model into 36 objects, by both;
                             alphabet = 26 groups  (for grouping by alpha) first number = 10 groups  (for unordered primary keys) Future values will be: range
                             range = sub-division by primary key ranges

     Control Mode:   This mode indicates where the controlling NoSQL abstraction layer is running.
-                    Currently the only accepted value for the demonstrator is "localhost" or "interface". localhost = The DARMa service runs locally and data managed locally after start-up interface = special local benchmarking mode
+                    Currently the only accepted value for the demonstrator is: "localhost" or "interactive". localhost = The DARMa service runs locally and data managed locally after start-up interactive = Demo mode and default.
+Not for production.
+The DARMa service runs locally in interactive demo mode.
                     Future values will be: cluster
                         cluster = A remote service is being used to manage data after start-up.
 Could be anything that gets plugged in.